jmackrory/USElectricity/Notes.md

 "docker compose -f docker/docker-compose.yml run tfjupyter"
 - should have whole project folder mounted to dir.

+shut it all down
+"docker compose -f docker/docker-compose.yml down"

+## Feb 14

+Got jupyter running inside container with new command.
+Having issues accessing outside the container?
+Running like this:
+"docker compose -f docker/docker-compose.yml run --service-ports tfjupyter" hits issues?

+Using command
+["/usr/local/bin/jupyter-lab",
+      "--ip", "0.0.0.0",
+      "--port", "8888",
+      "--no-browser",
+      "--allow-root"]
+is not working?  port doesn't seem to be there on host machine?

 ## Feb 11, 2022
 - migrated uid/gid in docker-compose to use .env file.
 - successfully got docker-compose to work for building TF, Postgres